Tarbais Haricot Production

 The space between the rows is from 1.6 to 2.4 m.

-: Propping beans on nets takes place about a month
+: Propping haricots on nets takes place about a month

 after sowing, when the plants begin to put out tendrils.
 Stakes